Netherlands

 Transfer Pricing Documentation in the Netherlands

-The information elements to be included in the Master File and the Local Report are identical to listed elements in Annexes I and II of Chapter V of the OECD Guidelines.
+The information elements to be included in the Master File and the Local Report are identical to elements listed in Annexes I and II of Chapter V of the OECD Guidelines.

 The documentation can be drafted in English or Dutch.
-If the DTA requests the transfer pricing documentation, the taxpayer will normally be required to file it within 14 to 30 days.
+If the DTA requests the Transfer Pricing documentation, the taxpayer will normally be required to file it within 14 to 30 days.

 Local Report